Far-right politics in Serbia: Individuals

 Vojislav Šešelj, the president of the Serbian Radical Party (SRS), has been noted to be the most famous far-right individual in Serbia.
 Alongside him, Tomislav Nikolić and Aleksandar Vučić, who were high-ranking members of SRS, were also noted as notable far-right individuals.
 Nikolić and Vučić abandoned the far-right after forming the populist Serbian Progressive Party (SNS) in 2008.
 SNS came to power in 2012, after which Serbia has suffered from democratic backsliding into authoritarianism. Šešеlj had supported Vučić in the 2022 election.

-Individuals such as Boško Obradović, Miša Vacić, and Mladen Obradović had been also described as notable far-right individuals.
-Vacić has been a prominent far-right individual since the 2000s, mainly due to regularly attending and organising far-right protests, and due to his arrests.
+Individuals such as Boško Obradović, Miša Vacić, and Mladen Obradović had been described as notable far-right individuals.
+Vacić has been a prominent far-right individual since the 2000s, mainly due to regularly attending and organising far-right protests, and his arrests.
 Vacić was arrested several times for spreading hatred.
-Alongside him, Mladen Obradović, leader of Obraz, had received public attraction due to his views.
+Alongside him, Mladen Obradović, leader of Obraz, had received public attention due to his views.
 Srđan Nogo, who previously served as member of the National Assembly from 2016 to 2020, had promoted multiple far-right conspiracy theories.

 Žejko Ražnatović "Arkan" was a prominent mobster who was associated with far-right criminal and paramilitary groups.
 He led a group of Belgrade criminals and was the leader of the far-right Party of Serbian Unity.